drvinceknight/Year_3_game_theory_course/Lesson_Plans/Lesson_15.md

 ### Assessment

-Assessment of the content covered in this lecture will be through examination questions asking students to define Bayesian games, Bernouilli payoff functions and obtain equilibria in Bayesian games.
+Assessment of the content covered in this lecture will be through examination questions asking students to define and solve stochastic games.